wp-plugins/native-ads/readme.txt

 **Native ads.**

+- Native advertising is generated, paid content that has been creatively constructed and placed to flow naturally with the original content of your website.
+- Native advertising have frequency capping restricting (capping) the number of times (frequency) a specific visitor to a website is shown a particular advertisement.
-- Native advertising will play when 50%+ viewable and can be contextually targeted by country.
+- Native advertising can be contextually targeted by country.
-- The ads are served by content.spoti.io and contextually targeted by country.
-- When there is no ad to serve, we´ll serve your twitter SocialMedia widget.
+- All you need is a clientID that will paste the code into your theme.
+The code served by content.spoti.io loads asynchronously, so it doesn’t hold up page load times.
 - Demo: http://spoti.io

 == Installation ==